 Almost all countries trade with other countries and do export-import.
 In fact, some countries – which we consider closed – like North Korea, are also involved in international trade.
 At least, they were transacting with their allies.
 For example, North Korea imported $491 million in goods from China and Russia and $41 million in 2020.
 In addition, the country also exported $44.1 million to China that year.

 Trading with other countries allows a country to receive several benefits.
-For example, some may not be produced domestically.
-So, we have to import them from other countries.
-Or we have a production surplus for a particular good.
+For example, some goods may not be produced domestically, so we have to import them from other countries.
+Or we may have a production surplus for a particular good.
 So, after meeting domestic demand, we export it to other countries to earn income.

 What are the reasons why international trade exists?

-Several reasons explain why international trade occurs, including:
+Several reasons explain why international trade exists, including:

 - Difference in demand